kubernetes-sigs/gateway-api/site/content/en/reference/api-types/tcproute.md

 - [ParentRefs][parentRef] - Define which Gateways this Route wants to be attached to.
-- [Rules][tcprouterule] - Define a list of rules to perform actions against matching TCP connections.
+- [Rules][tcprouterule] - Define a rule to perform actions against matching TCP connections.
 For TCPRoute this is limited to which [backendRefs][backendRef] should be used.
-A TCPRoute may contain a single rule.
+A TCPRoute may contain a single rule with up to 16 backendRefs.

 ### Attaching to Gateways